Corporate reconstruction exemption from transfer duty

 Brisbane QLD 4001.

-Alternatively, for a proposed transaction (where a ruling from the Commissioner is required), you can lodge your application to firstname.lastname@example.org.
+Alternatively, for a proposed transaction (where a ruling from the Commissioner is required), you can lodge your application by sending it to firstname.lastname@example.org.

 After we have received your application, we will: